twhite96/made-mistakes-gatsby/src/posts/mastering-paper/drawing-outer-space.md

 Repeat the exact same process on the right half of the composition now, this time using a fuchsia or violet hue.
 When you finish you should have something that vaguely resembles the following.

-{% figure class:"gallery-2-col" %}
 ![screenshot of mixing a fuchsia color](../../images/paper-53-space-violet-glaze-1.jpg)

 ![screenshot of finished fuchsia glazes](../../images/paper-53-space-violet-glaze-3.jpg)
-{% endfigure %}

 If things went too dark mix a tint of blue or fuchsia (depending on where you want to lighten) and dab your finger quickly to recover some brightness.
 Use your best judgment and correct as needed.
 There may be some back and forth needed between tints and darks to get the gradients looking just right.

-{% figure caption:"Quickly dab in strokes of watercolor filled with a white color to bring up the brightness." %}
 ![lightening the blue and violet glazes with white and your finger](../../images/paper-53-space-lightening-glazes.jpg)
-{% endfigure %}

 [[notice | ProTip: paint fast with white]]
 | Move quickly when using a watercolor brush loaded with white.
 Go too slow and it'll turn pure white way too fast.